mhBrice/thesis/article2/article2.md

 \begin{figure}
 \centering
 \includegraphics{article2/figures/fig1_region.pdf}
-\caption[Locations of the 11,058 forest inventory plots in meridional Québec, Canada]{Locations of the 11,058 forest inventory plots in meridional Québec, Canada.
+\caption[Locations of the 11,058 forest inventory plots in meridional Québec]{Locations of the 11,058 forest inventory plots in meridional Québec, Canada.
 Colours delimit the six bioclimatic domains.
 The two southernmost domains (red) are here combined.
 The number of plots in each domain is shown in parentheses.
-The balsam fir-yellow birch domain (in bold) is the ecotone between the hardwood and boreal forests.}
+The balsam fir-yellow birch domain (in bold) is the ecotone between the hardwood and boreal forests.} \label{fig2.1}
-\label{fig2.1}
 \end{figure}

 ## Forest states